Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

 Compositions
 ------------

-The library enjoys a nice operator algebra mechanism which allows for generic implementations.
-This is made possible thanks to the methods prefixed by *make* (i.e. :meth:`makeComposition_`, :meth:`makeAdjoint_`, :meth:`makeHtH_`, :meth:`makeHHt_`...) as well as the :meth:`plus_`, :meth:`minus_` and :meth:`mpower_` methods.
-By default these methods will instanciate  :ref:`Operations on Maps <ref-op-on-Maps>` objects which may lose some properties such as the invertibility or some fast implementations (due to the genericity of these classes).
+The library deploys an operator-algebra mechanism that allows for generic implementations.
+This is made possible by the methods prefixed by *make* (i.e., :meth:`makeComposition_`, :meth:`makeAdjoint_`, :meth:`makeHtH_`, :meth:`makeHHt_`...) as well as the :meth:`plus_`, :meth:`minus_`, and :meth:`mpower_` methods.
+By default these methods will instanciate  :ref:`Operations on Maps <ref-op-on-Maps>` objects which may lose properties such as invertibility or speed of implementation (due to the genericity of these classes).
 However, developers can reimplement these *make* methods in derived classes.
-For instance in :class:`LinOpConv`, one can find
+For instance, in :class:`LinOpConv`, one can find

 .. code:: matlab